 Tour de Monte Rosa Trek

-- Classic Alpine trekking around Switzerland`s highest peak
+- An Alpine trekking holiday around Switzerland`s highest peak

 - Stunning Swiss Alps scenery